Onboarding & Booking Redesign

 Testing Phase

-Before committing to UI, I ran task-based usability testing on the booking wireframes with movers, renters, and proactive switchers — the three segments most underserved by the existing flow.
+Before committing to UI, I ran task-based usability testing on the booking wireframes.

 Both fed directly into the final design: the three-state slot system and the shift to a horizontal browser.

-Before committing to UI, I ran task-based usability testing on the booking wireframes with movers, renters, and proactive switchers — the three segments most underserved by the existing flow.
+Before committing to UI, I ran task-based usability testing on the booking wireframes.

 Both fed directly into the final design: the three-state slot system and the shift to a horizontal browser.